 When the soldier knows to do these things, they add to the entire section's security and the section's combat power.
-They also makes sure that they will also be supported and helped in a similar situation.
+They also make sure that they will also be supported and helped in a similar situation.

-When a soldier is no longer under enemy fire they will notify the section commander of their observations and the results of their actions.
-In this way they supports the leadership and command of the section commander and make the entire section's combat more effective.
+When a soldier is no longer under enemy fire, they will notify the section leader of their observations and the results of their actions.
+In this way they support the leadership and command of the section leader and make the entire section's combat more effective.

-After immediate actions the soldier should independently continue carrying out the section commander's order or mission.
+After immediate actions the soldier should independently continue carrying out the section leader's order or mission.

-Immediate action according to the section commander's example, signal or order:
+Immediate action according to the section leader's example, signal or order:

-- Start carrying out the order immediately. - Act fast and as trained. - Continue carrying out the order until the mission is accomplished or the section commander gives you a new task or mission. - Notify the section commander when you have accomplished the task and report the results.
+- Start carrying out the order immediately. - Act fast and as trained. - Continue carrying out the order until the mission is accomplished or the section leader gives you a new task or mission. - Notify the section leader when you have accomplished the task and report the results.